github/copilot-docs/README.md

 <img width="128" alt="GitHub Copilot Logo" src="https://user-images.githubusercontent.com/28068/123712981-02676c80-d839-11eb-919a-96ee0c895e15.png">

 Welcome to the GitHub Copilot user community!
-In this repository, you can find documentation, walkthroughs, examples, and the latest resources you need to use GitHub Copilot.
+In this repository, you can find documentation, walkthroughs, examples and the latest resources you need to use GitHub Copilot.

 ## Getting Started